TLDR:

 - Huge Power Bills: Longer training + idling GPUs = much higher electricity bills.
 The more you try to save on hardware, the more money you lose on operations.

-Add it all up, and the “discount” vanishes fast.
+Add it all up, and the "discount" vanishes fast.
 Over just a few projects, paying less up front can actually cost you more than the pricey NVLink setup.
-It's a hidden “tax”: wasted time, wasted energy, wasted hardware.

-Here's the twist -- everyone says NVIDIA has a monopoly because of CUDA, but that's not really the trap.
+Everyone says NVIDIA has a monopoly because of CUDA, but that's not really the trap.
 The real moat is NVLink.
 Their fabric unlocks performance you just can't get with PCIe, so you end up paying NVIDIA's prices whether you like it or not.

-Chapter 3: The Future of the Monopoly -- NVLink Fusion vs. CXL
+Chapter 3: NVLink Fusion vs. CXL

 Having won the present on raw performance, Nvidia can harden its moat by licensing the fabric selectively and turning NVLink racks into the default blueprint for hyperscale AI factories.7